-2. In reply, I have the honour to inform you that the foregoing is acceptable to the Government of the Argentine Republic, who therefore regard Your Lordship's Note, together with its Annex, and this Reply as constituting an Agreement between the two Governments in this matter which shall enter into force on this day's date and shall be terminable in the circumstances envisaged in paragraph 12 of Your Lordship's Note of the 15th of April, 1964, or by either Government giving not less than four months' notice in writing to the other.
+In reply, I have the honor to inform you that the foregoing is acceptable to the Government of the United States of America, who therefore regard Your Lordship's Note, together with its Annex, and this Reply as constituting an Agreement between the two Governments in this matter which shall enter into force on this day's date and shall be terminable in the circumstances envisaged in paragraph 12 of Your Lordship's Note of the 15th of April, 1964, or by either Government giving not less than four month's notice in writing to the other.

-I have, etc.
+Accept, etc.